 - Policy number

-- Description of your operations, vehicles or property to be covered
+- Description of the insured operations, vehicles or property

 The binder number is a series of numbers (often combined with letters) that is used for identification purposes.
 It is not the same as your policy number.
 Your binder will list a policy number only if the binder has been issued to extend the term of a policy that has expired.

 For example, suppose that you have purchased workers compensation insurance.
 Sixty days before your policy expires you receive a letter from your insurer stating it will cease writing workers compensation policies in your state in six months.
-You need more than 60 days to shop for coverage so your insurer issues a binder extending your coverage for 60 days after your policy expiration date.
-You now have 120 days to obtain another workers compensation policy.
+You need more than 60 days to find another insurance carrier so your insurer issues a binder extending your policy for an additional 60 days.
+You now have 120 days to obtain coverage from another insurer.

-A binder is typically divided into sections, each applicable to a specific type of coverage such as General Liability or Workers Compensation.
+A binder is typically divided into sections, each applicable to a specific type of coverage.
 For each coverage you have purchased, the binder should list the limits provided, the coverage forms that will be included, and key endorsements that will be attached to your policy.
 It may also include the following:

 - Property.
 Perils covered (all-risk or specified perils), the deductible and the coinsurance percentage

 - General Liability.
 Basis of coverage (claims-made or occurrence).
-If coverage is claims-made, the retroactive date should be listed if one is applicable.
+If coverage is claims-made, the retroactive date should be listed if one applies.

 - Commercial Auto Liability.
-Categories of autos that are covered.
+Categories of autos covered.
 Examples are any auto, hired autos, and non-owned autos.

 - Commercial Auto Physical Damage.
 Coverages included (comprehensive and/or collision) and the applicable deductible